PDXostc/vehicle_signal_distribution/README.md

 Additional signals can subsequently be set by the publisher:

 ![Publisher step 2](https://raw.githubusercontent.com/PDXostc/vehicle_signal_distribution/documentation/illustrations/vsd_pub_3.png "Setting the second signal")
-*Fig 4.
+*Fig. 4.
 Setting the second signal*

 In this case we change ECT from 89 to 94 degrees (Centigrade).
 We can set an arbitrary number of signals, and also set the same signal